-- BEST OVERALL: La Crosse Technology Indoor/Outdoor Thermometer
+- BEST OVERALL: La Crosse Technology Digital Weather Station

-- BEST BANG FOR THE BUCK: ThermoPro TP62 Digital Indoor Outdoor Thermometer
+- BEST BANG FOR THE BUCK: ThermoPro TP62 Indoor Outdoor Thermometer

 - EASIEST TO READ: Taylor Precision Products Indoor/Outdoor Thermometer

-- BEST MULTI-ZONE MONITORING: AcuRite 02082M Home Temperature & Humidity Station
+- BEST MULTI-ZONE MONITORING: AcuRite Multi-Room Weather Station

 What to Consider When Choosing the Best Outdoor Thermometer

 A display’s value comes down to readability.
 The measurement marks on an analog thermometer can sometimes be difficult to read.
-Digital displays offer better lighting and take the guesswork out of determining the temperature.
-These displays can be LCD, backlit, or dark with white number displays to improve readability.
+Digital displays often offer better lighting and take the guesswork out of determining the temperature.
+For improved readability at night, some of these displays offer backlighting with white numerals on a dark background.

 Size also makes a difference.
-Analog displays need to be bigger to be readable from a distance.
-Even small digital thermometers are often easier to see.
+Analog displays need to be bigger to be readable from a distance, but even small digital thermometers can be easy to read.

-Transmission range matters for digital thermometers with sensors.
-The display itself stays indoors, but it needs to be within range of the sensor.
-Some have a range of only a few feet, while others offer a range of 350 feet.
-Models with a longer range let you track the temperature in a garden or greenhouse that’s farther from your home.
+For remote reading digital thermometers, the transmission range refers to the distance a signal travels from the sensor to the display unit or hub.
+The indoor display needs to be within range of the sensor.
+Some have a range of only a few feet, while others offer a range of 200 to 1,000 feet.
+Models with a longer transmission range let users track the temperature in locations farther away from the house.

-Most thermometers offer Celsius and Fahrenheit, although a few may have only one or the other.
-Analog models often have Celsius and Fahrenheit temperature units next to each other, while digital models let you switch between the two.
+Most thermometers offer Celsius and Fahrenheit settings, though some may only have one or the other.
+Analog models often have side-by-side Celsius and Fahrenheit temperature units, while digital models let users switch between the two.

-At its most basic, an outdoor thermometer should provide an accurate reading of outdoor temperatures.
-However, many of today’s models offer much more.
-Some include several sensors that measure the temperature and humidity, along with memory features so you can track patterns in the environment around your home.
-Many digital models also display the time and date, act as an alarm clock, or offer audible alarms if the temperature or humidity falls out of a preset range.
+At its most basic, the best outdoor thermometer provides an accurate reading of outdoor temperatures; however, many of today’s models offer much more.
+Some include several sensors that measure both temperature and humidity along with memory features that enable users to track patterns in the environment around a home.
+Many digital models also display the time and date, and some offer alerts and audible alarms if the temperature or humidity falls out of a preset range.

 Programming and Calibration

-The thermometers may need to be calibrated when they’re first set up and periodically thereafter to make sure their readings are accurate.
-However, some models don’t need to be calibrated at all.
-Follow the instructions in the owner’s manual as to how and when to calibrate your thermometer.
+Although most models do not need to be calibrated, some thermometers may require calibration when they’re first set up and periodically thereafter to make sure their readings are accurate.
+Follow the instructions in the owner’s manual for how and when to calibrate a thermometer.

-If there aren’t any calibration instructions, you can use one of two methods.
-The ice-point method is the quickest and most accurate.
-Fill a glass with ice and tap water, and let it sit for three to five minutes.
-Then insert the thermometer’s probe into the water.
+If there aren’t any calibration instructions, try using one of two methods.
+The “ice-point method” is the quickest and most accurate.
+Fill a glass with ice and tap water, let it sit for 3 to 5 minutes, then insert the thermometer’s probe into the water.
 It should reach 32 degrees Fahrenheit and 0 degrees Celsius.

-The boil-point method is your other option.
-However, there’s a risk of scalding, and the boiling point is affected by elevation, which can throw off the calibration.
-This method works in a similar way to the ice-point method.
+The “boil-point method” is another option; however, there’s a risk of scalding, and the boiling point is affected by elevation, which can throw off the calibration.
 Bring a pot of water to boil and insert the thermometer’s probe.
 It should match the known boiling point, which at sea level is 212 degrees Fahrenheit or 100 degrees Celsius.

-Some thermometers let you calibrate the readings for accuracy, while others don’t.
-With those that don’t, you need to know how far off the readings are and mentally adjust the temperature based on the thermometer’s setting.
+Some thermometers let the user calibrate the readings for accuracy, while others don’t.
+With those that don’t, it’s important to know how far off the readings are and mentally adjust the temperature based on the thermometer’s setting.

-As far as programming, models with front-facing controls are easier to program because any adjustments can be made while the thermometer is mounted or on a desktop.
+Models with front-facing controls are easier to program because any adjustments can be made while the thermometer is mounted or on a tabletop.

 Check what kind and how many batteries the thermometer needs.
-Digital models with multi-zone sensors take the most batteries because both the display and sensors use batteries.
-Of course, you always want a long battery life.
+Digital models with multi-zone sensors usually need the most batteries because often both the display and sensors use them.
+It’s best if the devices have a long battery life.
 Many thermometers are small and efficient enough to only need replacement batteries every few months to a year.
-However, weather conditions and how the thermometer is used can shorten or lengthen battery life.
+However, weather conditions and how the thermometer is used can affect the battery life.

-Digital weather stations often have the ability for smart home integration.
-As long as it can run on the same system as your other devices, you can connect these thermometers to a digital assistant like Google Assistant or Alexa.
-From there, you can use voice control to monitor the environment in and around your home.
+Digital weather stations often have a smart-home integration capability.
+As long as they run on the same Wi-Fi network as other devices, these thermometers can connect to a digital assistant like Google Assistant or Amazon Alexa.
+From there, users can use voice control to monitor the environment in and around a home.